andreipope/pxdocs-backup-old/content/use-px-backup/upgrade/upgrade-script-reference.md

 ```

 {{<info>}}
-**NOTE:**  The script name px-backup-upgrade.sh reflects the default name specified in the installation instructions, but can be whatever you named the script file when you downloaded it.
+**NOTE:**  The script name `upgrade.sh` reflects the default name specified in the installation instructions, but can be whatever you named the script file when you downloaded it.
 {{</info>}}

 ## Options